 Misrepresentation

-Misrepresentation means providing false or misleading information when applying for insurance.
-This serious issue voids your coverage, whether intentional or accidental, and leads to denied claims and canceled policies.
-Accurately share your driving history and vehicle usage to avoid these consequences.
+Misrepresentation means giving false or misleading information when you apply for insurance.
+This voids your coverage, intentional or not, and gets your claims denied and policy canceled.
+Share accurate information about your driving history and vehicle use to avoid these problems.

 Motorcycle Insurance

 Motorcycle insurance covers liability and physical damage for motorcycles and similar vehicles.
-This specialized policy addresses the risks of two-wheeled vehicles, and rates reflect riders' higher injury potential and seasonal use patterns.
+Rates reflect riders' higher injury risk and seasonal use.

 N